chainchopper/FATBOY/README.md

 Making healthy choices should be rewarding.
 Fat Boy includes a full-fledged gamification system to keep you motivated.
 -   **Earn Points & Achievements:** Gain points for scanning products, adding healthy items to your lists, and contributing to the community.
 Unlock badges for reaching key milestones.
 -   **Compete on the Leaderboard:** See how you stack up against the global community and your friends.
--   **Friends System:** Add friends, see their activity, and engage in friendly competition.
+-   **Friends System**: Add friends, see their activity, and engage in friendly competition.

 ---